-What are the risks of dam failure before construction?
+9 What are the risks of dam failure before construction?

 The water district has limited the amount of water that can be stored in the reservoir to reduce the likelihood of water overtopping the dam should damage occur during a large earthquake prior to construction of the retrofit project.
-The restricted reservoir level was determined to ensure that even if the maximum credible earthquake (MCE) occurred near or at the dam, the predicted slumping and cracking damage would not result in an uncontrolled release of water from the reservoir.
+The restricted reservoir level was determined to ensure that even if the largest earthquake possible on the fault occurred near or at the dam, the predicted decrease in dam height and cracking damage would not result in an uncontrolled release of water from the reservoir.

-The dam's two regulatory agencies, the Federal Energy Regulatory Commission (FERC) and the California Division of Safety of Dams (DSOD), have approved the restriction as a temporary and reasonable solution to protect the public.
+The dam's two regulatory agencies, the Federal Energy Regulatory Commission and the California Division of Safety of Dams, have approved the restriction as a temporary solution to protect the public.

-What does the water district do when the water level exceeds the restriction?
+10 What does the water district do when the water level exceeds the restriction?
 Isn't it at a higher risk of failure?

-Since Anderson Dam was built in 1950, the reservoir has reached its capacity 11 times, including February 2017.
-The regulatory agencies that work with the water district to set the storage restriction understand that the reservoir water surface elevation cannot always be maintained at or below a restricted level.
-For example, they understand that storms produce rainfall runoff into reservoirs that will temporarily increase the amount of water stored, such as what occurred in early 2017.
+Since Anderson Dam was built in 1950, the reservoir has reached its capacity 11 times, including during February 2017.
+The regulatory agencies that work with the water district to set the storage restriction understand that the reservoir water level cannot always be maintained at or below a restricted level.
 The water district makes every effort to restore the reservoir to its restricted level to stay in compliance with the regulatory requirements.
-Efforts include operating the reservoir at a lower level in advance of winter 2018 to reduce the chance of exceeding the seismic restriction.
+Efforts include operating the reservoir at a lower level in advance of each winter to reduce the chance of exceeding the seismic restriction.

-When the reservoir exceeds the restricted level the dam is at greater risk of seismic deformations during a large seismic event.
+When the reservoir exceeds the restricted level the dam is at greater risk of damage during a large earthquake.
 While earthquakes cannot be predicted with any precision, the chance of a large earthquake occurring and the epicenter being located at the nearest point to the dam during the limited time the reservoir is above the restricted level is extremely remote.
 Keep in mind that since its construction in 1950, this dam has performed well in numerous earthquakes, including the 1984 Morgan Hill Earthquake and the 1989 Loma Prieta Earthquake.

-The retrofit project won't be completed until 2024 at the earliest.
+The retrofit project won't be completed until 2027 at the earliest.
 What are you doing to provide safety in the meantime?

-The most important thing we've done is reduce the amount of water stored in the reservoir.
+The most important aspect of safely during the pre-construction period is the reduction of water stored in the reservoir.
 This means that the top of the water in the reservoir is 55 feet below the crest of the dam.
 This lower water level means that even if the dam were to slump during an earthquake, the top of the dam is still expected to be much higher than the water surface in the reservoir.
-We've also developed emergency preparedness plans and coordinated with local governments and agencies.
+We've also developed emergency preparedness plans in coordination with local governments and agencies.